-After an application has been submitted, the application materials are reviewed, an admission decision is made, and the student is notified via email that a change has been made to the application status at the online application site.
+After an application has been submitted to Virginia Engineering Online (VEO), the application materials are reviewed, an admission decision is made, and the student is notified via email that a change has been made to the application status at the online application site.
 Applicants are prompted to check the site for the update and, if offered admission, may accept their admission offer online.
 Once the official acceptance is made through the application site, the applicant becomes a degree-seeking student with the University of Virginia School of Engineering and Applied Science.
 Prospective students who are interested in taking a class before officially applying to a degree program may do so.
 Those who choose this path are encouraged to apply to a degree program before completing two courses that may count towards the degree.

 Grades and Grade Point Average (GPA)